How Do Most Motorcycle Crashes Happen?

 Although no one expects the worst when they go out on a motorbike trip, it happens much too frequently.
 Approximately 4,000 motorcycle riders die, and over 80,000 are injured in traffic incidents each year.
 However, in almost 80% of these collisions involving several vehicles, the motorcycle rider was not at fault.
 You might attempt to ride a motorbike more defensively and safely by being aware of the reasons for motorcycle accidents.
 However, even if you are the most cautious driver, a careless or irresponsible driver in another car could make an instantaneous judgment that could have a significant effect on you.

 Sadly, there’s a good chance you will ultimately have to put your motorcycle down if you ride it for a long enough period of time.
 For certain riders, the question is not if but when; additionally, as we stated before, the rider is frequently not the one who is at blame.
-Regardless of who is at fault, about 80% of accidents result in either fatalities or serious injuries.
-Motorcycles cause about 10% of all traffic fatalities despite making up only 3% of all vehicles on the road.1.
+Regardless of who is at fault, about 80% of accidents result in either fatalities or serious injuries. cause about 10% of all traffic fatalities despite making up only 3% of all vehicles on the road.1.

 To put it simply, motorcycling is a perilous endeavor.